 How do you find themes?

 WordPress has a ton of free theme options, and if you want to know where I got my theme, I actually made it myself!
-I don’t recommend you coding a theme yourself unless you’re pretty experience with HTML/CSS and kinda know how PHP works.
+I don’t recommend you coding a theme yourself unless you’re pretty experienced with HTML/CSS and kinda know how PHP works.
 There are sites like Pipdig that I know a ton of bloggers use.

 If you have any particular questions about what I did to create this here blog, head over to my Blog FAQ page where I answer everything from editing software to fonts and colors!